Skip to content

 Interpreting the Movement Between Scales

 The four scales are not independent dimensions — they are interconnected facets of a behavioral profile.
-The movement of the line connecting your four scores reveals the complexity of how you transition from thought to execution.
+The movement of the line connecting your four scale results reveals the complexity of how you transition from thought to execution.

 Peaks and Clusters